maykinmedia/open-inwoner/docs/configuration/eherkenning_oidc.rst

     Description         The name of the claim in which the KVK of the user is stored Possible values     string
     Default value       kvk

-    Variable            EHERKENNING_OIDC_OIDC_EXEMPT_URLS
-    Setting             URLs exempt from session renewal
-    Description         This is a list of absolute url paths, regular expressions for url paths, or Django view names.
-This plus the mozilla-django-oidc urls are exempted from the session renewal by the SessionRefresh middleware.
-    Possible values     string, comma-delimited ('foo,bar,baz')
-    Default value

     Variable            EHERKENNING_OIDC_OIDC_KEYCLOAK_IDP_HINT
     Setting             Keycloak Identity Provider hint
     Description         Specific for Keycloak: parameter that indicates which identity provider should be used (therefore skipping the Keycloak login screen).